mahaloz/ike/src/2_operating_systems/containers.md

 VERSION_ID="16.04"
 VERSION_CODENAME=xenial
 ```
 Pretty cool right?
-We are inside a virtual machine in a virtual machine (techically a container, but you get the point).
+We are inside a virtual machine in a virtual machine (technically a container, but you get the point).
 Now type:
 ```bash
 exit